Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS Shield to limit the originating traffic hit rate.
 - [ ] Implement the GeoLocation feature in Amazon Route 53.

 ### A Security Engineer has several thousand Amazon EC2 instances split across production and development environments.
 Each instance is tagged with its environment.
 The Engineer needs to analyze and patch all the development EC2 instances to ensure they are not currently exposed to any common vulnerabilities or exposures (CVEs).
 Which combination of steps is the MOST efficient way for the Engineer to meet these requirements?
-(Select TWO.)
+(Select TWO)

 - [ ] Log on to each EC2 instance, check and export the different software versions installed, and verify this against a list of current CVEs.
 - [ ] Install the Amazon Inspector agent on all development instances Build a custom rule package, and configure Inspector to perform a scan using this custom rule on all instances tagged as being in the development environment.